Topographic Survey Types, Process, and Benefits

 Meticulous reference points for topographic land surveys are essential in the base maps, particularly for design infrastructure or zoning purposes.
 Surveyors frequently combine the two to confirm control points and guarantee uniformity throughout sizable mapping areas.

 Reference points in construction surveying require accuracy to prevent grading errors, misalignment of structures, or noncompliance with regulations.
 GPS and total station survey data support creating topographic maps, aligning projects, and verifying boundaries.
-Using both instruments leaves a complete and defensible data set available for engineering, legal, or environmental purposes.
+Using both instruments leaves a complete and defensible data set available for engineering, legal, and environmental purposes.

 2. LIDAR - Used for Precise Elevation Data

 LIDAR surveying captures millions of data points each second to generate dense elevation models of Earth, vegetation, and man-made structures.
 The use of LIDAR in dense vegetation environments and areas with complex elevation changes is subject to limitations.
-Surveyors will mount LIDAR equipment on aircraft, vehicles, or tripods, depending upon the scales involved and the resolution sought.
+Surveyors will mount LIDAR equipment on aircraft, vehicles, and tripods, depending upon the scales involved and the resolution sought.

 In topographic land survey work, LIDAR cuts downfield time while increasing the accuracy and safety of measurements in difficult-to-access situations.
 With GPS data, LIDAR enhances the contour detail, assisting major planning decisions in a topographic map.